Schubert Eisenstein series and Poisson summation for Schubert varieties: Introduction

 We outline the paper and give some indication of the proofs.
 We begin with observations on the underlying geometry we are considering in \S \ref{sec:GS}.
 We then define the Schwartz space of $Y_{P,P'}$ locally and adelically in \S \ref{sec:Ss}.
 We also construct a Fourier transform and prove that the Fourier transform preserves the Schwartz space.
 To accomplish this we reduce the question to a similar statement on an auxilliary Braverman-Kazhdan space and then use the methods developed in \cite{Getz:Liu:BK,Getz:Hsu:Leslie}.

 We then prove a Poisson summation formula for the auxilliary Braverman-Kazhdan space in \S \ref{sec:PS:BK}.
 This formula is proved in \cite{BK:normalized} for a different definition of the Schwartz space with some restrictions on the test functions involved.
 It was obtained for arbitrary test functions in \cite{Getz:Liu:BK} in a special case.
 In Theorem \ref{thm:PS:BK} below we deduce it for all Braverman-Kazhdan spaces attached to maximal parabolic subgroups.
-We point out that it is most natural in our setting, and perhaps even necessary, to work with sections that are not finite under a maximal compact subgroup of $G(F_\infty)$ when $F$ is a number field (see \S \ref{ssec:Ind}).
-Hence, some care is required in applying well-known results on Eisenstein to our setting.
-Indeed, our sections need not even be standard, so we cannot use Lapid's work in \cite{Lapid:Remark}.
+We point out that it is most natural in our setting, and perhaps even necessary, to work with sections that are not finite under a maximal compact subgroup of $G(F_\infty)$ when $F$ is a number field (see \S \ref{sec:Ss}).
+Hence, some care is required in applying well-known results on Eisenstein series in this work.
+Indeed, our sections need not even be standard, so we cannot use Lapid's results in \cite{LapidRem}.